-- New building, are to be built to the street alignment to the north of the former Town Hall, with exception of the allotment immediately adjacent (Figure 25).
-South of the former town hall building, new buildings are to be set back to match the existing residential flat building alignment, up to the corner site, which should be built to the street alignment (Figure 26). - Street front and side boundaries west side - New buildings are to be built to the street alignment and to side boundaries on all levels.
+C29 New buildings are to be built to the street alignment to the north of the former Town Hall, with exception of the allotment immediately adjacent (Figure 25).
+South of the former town hall building, new buildings are to be set back to match the existing residential flat building alignment, up to the corner site, which should be built to the street alignment (Figure 26).

+Street front and side boundaries - west side

+C30 New buildings are to be built to the street alignment and to side boundaries on all levels.
 Existing gaps in the street wall are to be infilled when further development occurs to those properties.